Hvelvigen/homelab/docs/documentation/lightweight-documentation-guidance.md

 Lightweight documentation keeps your homelab maintainable without slowing you down.
 Small, consistent notes build a clear picture of your environment and make troubleshooting far calmer — especially when something fails at 2 AM.

-Start simple, keep it consistent, and give future-you the clarity they deserve.
+Start simple, stay consistent, and give future-you the clarity they deserve.
 You can always build more formal documentation later, but you don’t have to.

 Start simple, stay consistent, and give your future self the clarity they deserve.